 Property is valued based on its physical characteristics in place on January 1 of the valuation year in question.
 With the market approach to value, the actual value is determined by an analysis of comparable properties that sold within a specified time period.
 For 2017/2018, the time period is July 1, 2014, through June 30, 2016.
 For 2019/2020, the time period is July 1, 2016, through June 30, 2018.
 Sales information or economic conditions outside this time period cannot be considered by the County Assessor or the Board of County Commissioners.

 Complete Section 1 and submit the signed petition to the county assessor's office.
 The assessor's office will review the abatement petition and recommend approval, partial approval, or denial.
 A hearing is then scheduled before the Board of County Commissioners where the petitioner will have the opportunity to present information to support the request for abatement or refund.
 Notification of the date and time of the hearing will be sent by a certified mailing.
 The County must act on abatements within six months of filing.

 After the hearing, the commissioners will notify the petitioner of their decision.
 If the petitioner is not satisfied with the commissioner's decision, the decision may be appealed to the State Board of Assessment Appeals.
 For additional information, call the Board of Assessment of Appeals at (303) 864-7710.

 Please take time to review your property characteristics using our online property record search.

-Abatement Form (PDF) - Please print and return both sides
+Abatement Form (Writeable PDF) One Year - Please print and return both sides

 Questionnaire (PDF) - Please print and return with abatement